sravanthkumar03/Sravanth_new_project/README.md

 * JavaScript
 🎯 Objective

-To demonstrate strong front-end development skills, UI design understanding, and the ability to build real-world web applications.
+To demonstrate strong front-end development skills, UI design understanding, and the ability to build real-world web applications